phvmous/CSVParser/README.md

 The core project is designed to parse and analyze Covid-19 datasets from the Philadelphia Department of Public Health (PDPH).
 The goal is to track and compute insightful data, including vaccinations, deaths, per capita statistics based on ZIP code, and total market values.
 The program supports parsing datasets in both **JSON** and **CSV** file formats and is optimized for performance with a time complexity of **O(n)**.

 The project design is based on the **Model-View-Controller (MVC)** architecture, which ensures modularity, scalability, and maintainability.
 For best practice, I incorporated conventional design patterns, such as **Singleton** for logging user activity and **Memoization** for efficient computation.
-The current code sample shared in this repository is a **CSV parsing helper function** written in **Java**.
+The current code sample shared in this repository is a **CSV parser helper function** written in **Java**.
 This function was a crucial part of the project, as it efficiently parses large CSV files while handling challenges like escaping double and single quotes in the data.

 ### Optimization:
 Instead of using regular expressions, which would have introduced higher time complexity, I chose to parse each character of the string manually.
 This approach allowed me to maintain an **O(n)** time complexity while ensuring that the dataset was processed in an efficient manner.